insomniaeddie/Snake_game/README.md

 Use the arrow keys to control the snake.

+When the game starts, click on the desired difficulty level (easy, medium, or hard) to set the game speed.

+If the  "Start New Game" is clicked, the game will be played in "easy" mode by default.

 Press the "M" key to toggle background music on and off.
 The game ends when the snake collides with itself or the screen borders.
 You can start a new game or exit the game when it's over.